Vero Insurance: History

 In 1959, Alliance Insurance and Sun Insurance merged to form Sun Alliance.
 In 1961, Royal Insurance acquired the London & Lancashire and Derwent & Tamar group.
 Derwent & Tamar was Australia's first insurance company.

 In 1965, Sun Alliance merged with London Insurance, and changed its name slightly to SunAlliance.

 In 1985, SunAlliance acquired the Phoenix group of Century, Prudential and Cornhill.
 In 1986, Australian Alliance Insurance was established as a separate company to SunAlliance, to cater to the needs of the elderly.
 It did this through its brand, Australian Pensioners Insurance Agency.
 In 1992, Royal Insurance and SunAlliance merged to become Royal & SunAlliance.
 In 1994.
 SunAlliance purchased New Zealand's general insurance group Royal Insurance.

 In 2003, Royal & SunAlliance announced a change in organisational structure in Australia and New Zealand and changed its name to Promina.
 The name of the general insurance company was changed to Vero Insurance.
 In 2007, Promina and Suncorp merged.
 In 2012, Vero Insurance became the co-major sponsor, with National Storage, for the Brisbane Lions, from the 2013 season onwards.
 Its sponsorship of the Lions ended at the conclusion of the 2018 season.

 Notable claims

 Vero made what it considered a "historic" claim on the New Zealand 2011 earthquakes in December 2014.
 It made the biggest claim for the 2011 earthquakes, with $550 million.

-Controversy
+Attempted creation of controversy

-Vero sparked a controversy in May 2014 when it refused to refund 87-year-old pensioner Alex Fraser for a cruise he had been forced to cancel when his sister became ill.
+In May 2014, Vero refused to pay Alex Fraser (an 87-year-old pensioner) the $2,900 cost of a cruise he had cancelled when his sister, Jean Docherty, became ill.
 She died three days later.
-He had paid $2900 for the cruise, and paid an extra $200 on his insurance policy to cover in case a relative became sick or died.
-Despite this, he was refused a refund, as a clause in the policy defines a 'relative' as an immediate family member under the age of 75.
-His sister, Jean Docherty, was 81 at the time.
+He had paid $200 on his insurance policy to cover in case a relative became sick or died but a clause in the policy defined a 'relative' as an immediate family member under the age of 75.
+His sister was 81 at the time.